Leejere/mobile-philly/_posts/2022-12-21-5-bike-and-indego.md

 ## Yelp in Philadelphia

-We trim the original dataset to only focus on Philadelphai and did some basic data visualizations.
+We trim the original dataset to only focus on Philadelphia and did some basic data visualizations.

 ```python
 business["city"]=='Philadelphia'